StepicOrg/Stepik-API/README.md

 This syntax is supported by all API endpoints.

-Don't make calls with large number of ids[].
+Don’t make calls with large size of `ids[]`.
 Such calls may be rejected by the server because of a large HTTP header.

 ## Examples